KazanExpress/argocd-terraform-plugin/SECURITY.md

-# Security policy for argocd-vault-plugin
+# Security policy for argocd-terraform-plugin

 ## Policy